ClementWalter/nevergrad/docs/benchmarking.md

 Functions used for the experiments must derive from `nevergrad.functions.ExperimentFunction`.
 This class implements features necessary for the benchmarks:
 - keeps the parametrization of the function, used for instantiating the optimizers.
 - keeping a dictionary of descriptors of your function settings through the `_descriptors` attribute,  which is used to create the columns of the data file produced by the experiments
-- let's you override methods allowing custom behaviors such as `evaluation_function` called at evaluation time to possibly avoid noise when possible, and `compute_pseudotime` to mock computation time during benchkmarks.
+- let's you override methods allowing custom behaviors such as `evaluation_function` called at evaluation time to possibly avoid noise when possible, and `compute_pseudotime` to mock computation time during benchmarks.

 See the docstrings for more information, and [functionlib.py](../nevergrad/functions/arcoating/core.py) and [example.py](../nevergrad/benchmark/additional/example.py) for examples.